IQSS/datafest-2021/demo-data-visualization-r/ggplot_intro.md

 ### Chaging the color scheme

 Let's say we don't like the colors as they are and want to change them.
 There are many packages available with color palettes that you can use, e.g. [RColorBrewer](https://www.r-graph-gallery.com/38-rcolorbrewers-palettes.html), [viridis](https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html) among others.
-Today we will be using the viridis package with its color-blind-friendly coloe palette.
-You should have loaded the library during the setup section.
+Today we will be using the viridis package with its color-blind-friendly color palette.
+You should have loaded the viridis library during setup.

 The viridis package has functions that work with ggplot, like `scale_color_viridis()` and `scale_fill_viridis()`.
 Which of these do you think we should use?